 - Mobile traffic vanishing: Your site probably isn’t mobile-friendly anymore

-Honestly, the most overlooked pattern is the “death by a thousand cuts” scenario.
-Your traffic doesn’t plummet; it slowly bleeds out as competitors publish fresher content, grab your keywords, and steal your audience at the same time as you’re not paying attention.
+The most overlooked pattern is the slow bleed.
+Your traffic doesn’t plummet; it drains away as competitors publish fresher content, grab your keywords, and take your audience while you’re looking elsewhere.

-Let me burst your bubble gently: if you launched your website last week expecting thousands of visitors, you’re living in fantasyland.
+Let me burst your bubble gently: if you launched your website last week and expected thousands of visitors, you’re dreaming.

 Reality Check: The average small business website gets 500-5000 monthly visitors after one year of consistent effort.
 If you’re expecting viral overnight success, adjust those expectations or prepare for disappointment.

-Your niche matters massively.
-A local plumber in Manchester doesn’t need 10,000 monthly visitors – 50 qualified local searches might generate plenty of business.
-Meanwhile, an online magazine needs thousands daily just to break even on hosting costs.
+Your niche matters a lot.
+A local plumber in Manchester doesn’t need 10,000 monthly visitors.
+Fifty qualified local searches might bring plenty of business.
+An online magazine, on the other hand, needs thousands daily just to cover hosting costs.

-Based on my experience working with over 200 websites, here’s the truth: sustainable traffic growth follows a hockey stick curve.
-Flat for months, then sudden upward trajectory once you hit important mass.
+After working with over 200 websites, here’s the truth: sustainable traffic growth follows a hockey stick curve.
+Flat for months, then a sharp climb once you hit a certain mass.
 The businesses that quit during the flat phase never see the spike.

-Technical SEO issues are like having a shop with a broken door – doesn’t matter how good your products are if nobody can get in.
+Technical SEO issues are like a shop with a broken door.
+It doesn’t matter how good your products are if nobody can get in.

 Check your robots.txt file right now.
 Seriously, stop reading and check it.
-I’ve seen established businesses accidentally blocking their entire site with a misplaced “Disallow: /” command.
-One forward slash destroying months of work – it’s more common than you’d think.
+I’ve seen established businesses accidentally block their entire site with a misplaced “Disallow: /” command.
+One forward slash wiping out months of work is more common than you’d think.

 Here’s your indexing checklist:

-- Site: search in Google (type “site:yourwebsite.com”) – if nothing shows, you’re not indexed
+- Run a site search in Google (type “site:yourwebsite.com”).
+If nothing shows, you’re not indexed

 - Check Google Search Console for crawl errors